Fosi Audio BT20A Pro Integrated Amplifier Reviewed

 Some Things You Might Not Like About the Fosi BT20A Pro Integrated Amplifier

-• There is no remote control included, nor can you add one.
+• There is no remote control included, nor can you easily add one.
 If you want to adjust the Fosi BT20A Pro’s volume control, it must be within arm’s reach.

 • The mini five-way speaker binding posts are tightly spaced.
 The BT20A Pro doesn’t not have room for full-sized spade lug speaker connectors.
 Bare wire will also be slightly tricky.
 Banana plugs are the only connection type that will work easily without any installation issues.